Alejandro-Rodas/AlejandroRodas.github.io/README.md

 - **Data 102** – Causal inference, bandits, advanced inference, GLMs
 - **Data 101** – Databases, SQL, MongoDB, OLAP, indexing
 - **Data 144** – Machine learning, classification models
 - **CS 61A/B** – Python/Java, data structures, recursion

+- Worked or collaborated with Open Project @ Berkeley, Financial Aid Office.

 ---

 ## Feel free to browse some of my work or contact me via Linkedn or Email
 📎 [LinkedIn](https://www.linkedin.com/in/alejandro-rodas-/)
-📫 Email: alejandro.rodas.1944@gmail.edu
+📫 Email: alejandro.rodas.1944@gmail.com

-Note: some of the research can't be published here, specifically the ones performed by my team with election results and specially for HHS (U.S. Gov't) .
+Note: some of the research can't be published here, specifically the ones performed by my team with election results and specially for HHS (U.S. Gov't).
 Feel free to reach out in case you need more information!